QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 The presence of costs of adjusting their capital stocks imparts to firms an incentives to forecast the price of the good that they sell.

-Throughout, we use the **rational expectations** equilibrium concept.
+Throughout, we use the **rational expectations** equilibrium concept presented in `Rational Expectations Equilibrium <https://python-intro.quantecon.org/rational_expectations.html>`__.

 We let capital letters denote market wide objects and lower case letters denote objects chosen by a representative firm.